 Taking the train to Highclere Castle is a great option if you don’t have a car.
 We booked a train from London Paddington Station to Newbury Station, and it took around 45 minutes.

-Book your train tickets via the Trainline app and select the open day return option if you’re not sure what time you’ll be done visiting Highclere Castle.
+How to book your train tickets: You can purchase your tickets on Trainline.com.
+Select the open day return option if you’re not sure what time you’ll be done visiting Highclere Castle.

 Step 2: Take a Taxi from Newbury Station to Highclere Castle